raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Tasks

 Creators work through the project tasks.
-Each task has a green background and a grey checkmark box in the top-right corner.
+Each task has a green background and a grey checkbox in the top-right corner.
 Once a creator has completed the task, they can check the box.
 This turns the checkmark into a green-filled box and fades the content.

 --- task ---

-Click on the checkmark box for this task to see what happens.
+Click on the checkbox for this task to see what happens.

-The checkmarks help creators to see which tasks they have completed and help facilitators when they support creators to debug their projects.
+The checkboxes help creators to see which tasks they have completed and help facilitators when they support creators to debug their projects.

 --- /task ---